dseguy/phptips/tips/check_for_names.rst

 php => Cannot declare class stdClass

- because the name is already in use
+because the name is already in use.

 .. image:: ../images/check_for_names.png